 Morocco has an allure that will grip you from the start.
 Maybe it’s the natural beauty of the country - the vibrant blues, striking buildings and diverse landscapes.
 Or, maybe it’s that everything is steeped in a history and culture that holds tradition, family values, delicious food and hospitality at its core.
-While our Morocco and Morocco – Marrakech programs have many similarities, they also have some distinct differences that set them apart from one another, and allow volunteers to experience this vibrant country in two polar opposite settings.
-Keep reading to find the program that’s the perfect fit for you…
+IVHQ’s Morocco volunteer program based in Rabat enbales international volunteers to experience this vibrant country through a rewarding and culturally immersive experience.
+Keep reading to learn more about the program and find out where you should volunteer in Morocco…

-Our Morocco programs are based in two of the largest cities in the country: the Morocco Program is located along the picturesque coast of the North Atlantic Ocean, and is based in Rabat, but also has placement locations in neighboring cities: Salé and Casablanca.
+IVHQ’s Morocco program is based in Rabat, but also has placement locations in neighboring cities: Salé and Casablanca.
 Rabat has an approximate population of 1.2 million people.

-While both programs offer projects in Teaching English, Teaching French, Childcare, and Women’s Education, there are a few projects that differ depending on the location you select.
-For instance, our Morocco Program solely offers volunteers the opportunity to work on a Sports Development project, which aims to alleviate delinquency among young Moroccans in developing communities by introducing various sports activities to students, and a Ramadan project, which allows volunteers to experience several projects combined during the month of Ramadan.
+Volunteers in Morocco can choose from a diverse range of project options, including Teaching English, Teaching French, Childcare and Women’s Education.
+There are also options to work on a Sports Development project, which aims to alleviate delinquency among young Moroccans in developing communities by introducing various sports activities to students, and a Ramadan project, which allows volunteers to experience several projects combined during the month of Ramadan.

 - The Medina of Marrakech: the Marrakech Medina was founded in 1070-72 and was considered the political, economic and cultural center of the city.
 Today, this area is a lively, compact area made of maze-like streets, showcasing the most extraordinary handmade clothing and jewelry, food, ceramics, and other items that are ideal gifts to take home to family and friends.
 Within the walls several historical monuments can also be found, including: the Koutoubiya Mosque, the Kasbah, monumental doors and gardens, the Bandia Palace, Saadian Tombs, Jardin Majorelle, as well as the Ben Youssef Madrasa.